 We accept applications in the following ways:

 By mail or drop-off to our physical locations:

 • 88 King Street, Burlington, VT 05401

 • 13 Lake Street, St. Albans, VT 05478

 By email, as a single .pdf document, to: [email protected]

-We are unable to estimate the length of time an applicant will remain on any of the waitlists before being offered a unit.
+Due to our area’s low vacancy rates, especially for affordable housing, approved applicants are currently experiencing longer than average wait times being offered an apartment.
+We are seeing average wait times of over 11 months.
+We are unable to estimate the length of time an applicant will remain on any of the waitlists before being offered an apartment.
 Each of our waitlists moves independently, and only moves up when current tenants choose to move out.
 Approved applicants towards the top of any waitlist are notified when an apartment becomes available.